Vargasavour Recipes

 Instructions

-• Roll out the puff pastry, cover with baking paper, and refrigerate for 30 minutes.
+• Roll the puff pastry into a tight log, cover with baking paper, and refrigerate for 30 minutes.

 • Separate the egg yolks and place them in a mixing bowl.
 Add the whole egg and sugar, then whisk until the mixture is pale and well combined.
 Gradually pour in the milk while whisking, followed by the heavy cream, and whisk until the custard is smooth and uniform.
 Transfer the custard mixture to a jug and set aside.